 With 2015 set to be another great year for the pair, we caught up with Elijah to chat about his music career and the dangers of hearing loss and tinnitus in the music industry.

-What steps should be taken to raise awareness of tinnitus?
-Is raising awareness enough?
+EARPEACE: What steps should be taken to raise awareness of tinnitus?
+Is raising awareness about hearing protection and the use of concert earplugs enough?
 I’m quite critical of school education in general.
 I got out and realised how much it doesn’t teach you about the real world.
 Most people will want to experience music live, but have no idea about decibels and how you can enjoy them safely.

 We asked Elijah’s 5 favourite mixes/releases from the label.
 Check them out below and enjoy!